AbhishekCheviri/FetchServerUtil-Android/README.md

     fetchServer.setPostDataParams("key","value");

-Also you can load realtime data from server by using
+Also you can load realtime data from server.

     fetchServer.setLoadRealtime(true);

-Which is actually continues fetching of given url.